adligo/tests4j.adligo.org/README.txt

 Also the bottom right hand of each diagram should contain info about when it was last synchronized with the java code.

+# Branches of Note
+- b0 This branch will build on JDK 1.8 classes (class version 52),
+    Also I believe it will compile back to JDK 1.6 class format (class version 50), by simply editing the main build.gradle.kts file, using JDK 1.8 to complie and switching the target to JDK 1.6.